indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 > Low-to-medium fan-out means having a given class use a low-to-medium number of other classes.
 High fan-out (more than about seven) indicates that a class uses a large number of other classes and may therefore be overly complex.

 Seeing a big constructor is a sign that your class has too many collaborators and it is a good opportunity to think about splitting the class into smaller pieces.
-Consider the opposite for a second.
 Arguably, field injection does not give you a visual cue that a class might be overly complex.
-On the other hand experience, good developer discipline and potentially static analysis tools could be useful in this situation.
+Of course, experience, good developer discipline and potentially static analysis tools could remedy this situation as well.

 ## Declaring instance fields `final`